Author’s Note: This post was originally published on May 14, 2018. It has been updated and reposted.

 Joy is easier to find than happiness

-Similarly, if I were to ask you, “What would make you happy?” it can really open up a can of worms.
+Similarly, if I were to ask you, “What would make you happy?” it can open up a can of worms.
 The answer might be anything from earning a promotion to getting a degree to getting married to moving closer to (or further away from!) your family.
 The problem is that many of these thing aren’t in our control.
 And as Dan Gilbert pointed out in Stumbling on Happiness, these things may or may not actually make you happy, because happiness is more than just getting what we want.
 Marriage, on average, tends to make people happier.
-So does fulfilling work, and so does money, but only up to a certain point, after which it has no effect whatsoever.
-So happiness is complicated — we can’t predict or control it, and we don’t even always recognize it even when we have it.
+So does fulfilling work, and so does money.
+And yet true happiness is complicated.
+We can’t predict or control it, and we don’t even always recognize it even when we have it.

 But if I asked you, “What would bring you joy?”
 I’ll bet you could name at least a handful of things that might do the trick.
 A walk in the sunshine.
 Playing with a puppy.
 Lunch or a phone call with a good friend.
 A bunch of flowers.
 A colorful piece of art.
 A visit to a vibrant café in a different part of town.
 Listening to an upbeat song (and dancing for a few minutes).
 A favorite food.
 A great haircut.

-Because joy lives in moments, it’s a lot simpler and easier to find than happiness.
+Because true joy lives in moments, it’s a lot simpler and easier to find than happiness.

 But wait a minute — joy is nice, but didn’t I just say that it only lasts a moment?
 Sure, you might feel good while listening to music, but if you then have to listen to your boss barking orders, is that really going to do anything?
 What’s the value of a walk in the sunshine if all your problems will be waiting right here for you when I get back?